kyma-project/btp-manager/module-chart/README.md

 ### Add sap-btp-operator labels

-The deployment and service must contain btp-operator specific labels (deployment spec, deployment template and the service labels selector):
+The deployment and service must contain btp-operator specific labels, such as deployment spec, deployment template, and the service labels selector:
 ```yaml
 app.kubernetes.io/instance: sap-btp-operator
 app.kubernetes.io/name: sap-btp-operator
 ```

-# How to publish a new version of a chart
+## Publish a new version of the chart
-## Download the original chart from helm repository
+### Download the original chart from the Helm repository
-Configure helm repository:
+Configure the Helm repository:
 ```
 helm repo add sap-btp-operator https://sap.github.io/sap-btp-service-operator
 ```